Ice Castles: Cast

-Critical response
+Reception

+The 1978 film "Ice Castles" earned approximately $18 million at the worldwide box office.
+It also holds the distinction of being a top-performing film from 1978, ranking among the top movies released that year.

 The film holds a 44% "Rotten" rating on aggregate review site Rotten Tomatoes, based on 9 reviews, with an average score of 5.3/10.

-A movie reviewer for Variety wrote, "Ice Castles combines a touching love story with the excitement and intense pressure of Olympic competition skating" and praised the performances of Dewhurst and Skerrit.
+A movie reviewer for Variety wrote, "Ice Castles combines a touching love story with the excitement and intense pressure of Olympic competition skating" and praised the performances of Colleen Dewhurst and Tom Skerritt.

 Roger Ebert disliked the sentimentality of the movie, writing:

 Reviewer Austin Kennedy also gave a lukewarm review, though praised the acting as "the better part of this movie.
 Real life skater Lynn-Holly Johnson is charming and does a fine job as the innocent starlet."

 Common Sense Media called the film a "schmaltzy classic skating movie for romantics."

 Janet Maslin, in The New York Times, complained that she found the movie "amazingly hard to follow", "confusing", and "baffling"; she writes, "Wrye's bungling renders the story sob-proof."

 Accolades

-The film is recognized by American Film Institute in these lists: